 A port of Java 8's java.util.Properties that tries to match its behavior as much as is Pythonically possible.
-Properties behaves like a normal MutableMapping class (i.e., you can do props [key] = value and so forth), except that it may only be used to store strings (str and unicode in Python 2; just str in Python 3).
-Attempts to use a non-string object as a key or value will produce a TypeError.
+Properties behaves like a normal MutableMapping class (i.e., you can do props [key] = value and so forth), except that it may only be used to store str values.